bentoml/BentoML/docs/source/frameworks/keras.rst

 .. note::

    Both ``bentoml.keras`` and ``bentoml.tensorflow`` support Keras
-   model. ``bentoml.keras`` utilizing Keras' native model format, which will give better development experience if user are more familiar with Keras model.
-However, Keras' native model format is not optimized for production inference.
+   models. ``bentoml.keras`` utilizes the native model format and will give a better development experience to users who are more familiar with Keras models.
+However, the native model format of Keras is not optimized for production inference.
 There are `known reports
    <https://github.com/tensorflow/tensorflow/issues?q=is%3Aissue+sort%3Aupdated-desc+keras+memory+leak>`_
-   of memory leaks during serving at the time of BentoML 1.0 release.
-Using ``bentoml.tensorflow`` is recommended in production environment.
-You can read :doc:`bentoml.tensorflow documentation
+   of memory leaks during serving time at the time of BentoML 1.0 release, so ``bentoml.tensorflow`` is recommended in production environments.
+You can read :doc:`bentoml.tensorflow
-   </frameworks/tensorflow>` for more information.
+   </frameworks/tensorflow>` documentation for more information.

-   You can also convert a Keras model to ONNX model and use ``bentoml.onnx`` to serve production inference.
+   You can also convert a Keras model to ONNX model and use ``bentoml.onnx`` to serve in production.
 Refer :doc:`bentoml.onnx documentation </frameworks/onnx>` and `tensorflow-onnx (tf2onnx) documentation
    <https://github.com/onnx/tensorflow-onnx>`_ for more information.